txzhao/Model-Control-RCV/progress_log.md

   - Updated the mass of the vehicle as well as the separate wheels.
 Moreover, we changed the max angle of the wheels to be the correct 25 degrees.
 - **next move:**
   - Implement the MPC controller.

+### 2017-11-24

+- **done:**
+  - Fixed the problem of steering control that the car can only steer with the same curvature.
+Reason being that we used a wrong variable name ste instead of steer in move.py.
+Code uploaded: https://github.com/txzhao/car_demo